-Should the grievance remain unresolved, the employee or Association representative may, within seven (7) calendar days of receipt of the Chief Deputy Sheriff's decision, if applicable, submit the grievance in writing to the Sheriff.
-The Sheriff shall respond to the grievance in writing within seven (7) calendar days after receipt of the grievance.
-Grievances involving contract interpretation shall be filed concurrently with the County Labor Relations Manager and the Sheriff.
+Should the grievance remain unresolved, the employee or Association representative may, within fourteen (14)calendar days of receipt of the Sheriff's decision, if applicable, submit the grievance in writing to theCounty Manager.
+The County Manager or designee shall respond to the grievance in writing within fourteen (14)calendar days after receipt of the grievance.

+STEP 4 - Arbitration

-Should the grievance remain unresolved, the employee or Association may, within fourteen (14) calendar days after receipt of the Sheriff's or County Manager's (or designee) response, make a request in writing for arbitration to the County Labor Relations Manager.
-If the grievant is representing him/herself rather than being represented by the Association, the matter may be submitted to arbitration but particular attention is to be drawn to the provisions of this Article regarding the costs associated with arbitration.
-If the parties are unable to agree upon an arbitrator, the grievant shall submit a request for a list of seven (7) or nine (9) arbitrators to the American Arbitration Association.
-The request to the American Arbitration Association must be submitted within forty-five (45) days of receipt of the decision rendered at Step 1 or Step 3, whichever is applicable.
+- a.
+Request for Arbitration:Should the grievance remain unresolved, the employee or Association may, within fourteen (14) calendar days after receipt of the Sheriff's or County Manager's (or designee) response, make a request in writing for arbitration to the Human Resources Director. - b.
+Selection of an Arbitrator: The Parties may request a list of arbitrators from the American Arbitration Association or the Federal Mediation and Conciliation Service or similar service.

-III.
-ARBITRATION

-Both parties shall mutually or severally set forth the issue(s) to be arbitrated in advance of selecting an arbitrator.
 The selection of the arbitrator shall be made from the list provided by alternately striking names.
-The party striking first shall be determined by lot.

-The arbitrator so selected shall confer promptly with the parties, shall hold further hearings, and shall issue a report not later than thirty (30) days from the day of the hearing which shall set forth his findings of fact, reasoning, and decisions on the issues submitted.
+The party striking first shall be determined by lot. - c.
+The selection of an arbitrator shall be made within forty-five (45) days of the date of the request for arbitration. - d.
+Pre-Arbitration Issues, Hearing, and Decision: The parties shall insure that they confer promptly with the selected arbitrator to schedule a hearing and discuss any pre-hearing issues.
+The parties shall request that the arbitrator issue a report not later than thirty (30) days from the final hearing day.
+The report shall set forth the findings of fact, reasoning, and decisions on the issues submitted.
 The arbitrator's decision shall be consistent with the law and the terms of this Agreement and shall be binding on the parties.
-The arbitrator shall not have the authority to modify, amend, alter, add to or subtract from any of the provisions of this Agreement.
-The arbitration hearing shall be conducted in accordance with the American Arbitration Association Voluntary Arbitration Rules.

-The expenses of arbitration, including the arbitrator's fee/costs and the expenses and costs of the arbitrator's transcript, if any, shall be borne equally by the parties.
+The arbitrator shall not have the authority to modiy, amend, alter, add to or subtract from any of the provisions of this Agreement. - e.
+Expenses: The expenses of arbitration, including the arbitrator's fee/costs and the expenses and costs of the arbitrator's transcript, if any, shall be borne equally by the parties.
 All other expenses incurred by either party in the preparation or presentation of its case are to be borne solely by the party incurring such expense.
-The parties shall be considered as either the County and the Washoe County Sheriff Deputies Association or, if a grievant is representing himself, the County and the grievant(s).
-The parties recognize that assignment of authority to proceed to arbitration to the grievant does not alter recognition of the Association as the employee's representative pursuant to NRS Chapter 288.
-(Revised 2-21-01)
+If the employee has chosen to go to arbitration without the concurrence of the Association, the employee shall be responsible for their share of the arbitration costs. - f.
+The parties shall be considered as Washoe County and the Washoe County Sheriff Deputies Association, unless an employee covered under this Agreement is representing themselves, in which case they shall be identified by name.

-ARTICLE 39 - SAFETY AND HEALTH ADVISORY COMMITTEE
+ARTICLE 36 - SAFETY AND HEALTH ADVISORY COMMITTEE